-Detailed map of the City, hand colored by wards.
+Detailed map of Brooklyn and New York City, hand colored by wards.

 Large inset of the area north of Central Park.
-Includes extensive notes on ferry routes, wharfs, streets, buildings, and many other deails.
+Includes extensive notes on ferry routes, wharfs, streets, buildings, and many other details.

 Alvin Jewett Johnson (1827 - 1884) was an American map publisher.
 Born in Wallingford, Vermont, he received only a basic public education, but he still served as a school teacher for several years before moving to Richmond, Virginia and, in 1857, New York City.
 Johnson also worked as a book canvasser for the map publisher J.H.
 Colton.

 Johnson's name first appears on maps published with Samuel N. Gaston and D. Griffing Johnson (no clear relation) in the mid-1850s, and his name (along with Ross Browning) appeared on Colton's atlas maps of 1859 and 1860.
 Although map historian Water Ristow speculates that Colton sold his copyrights to Johnson and his business partner, fellow Vermonter Browning, a more likely theory is that Johnson and Browning financially bailed out the Colton firm in exchange for the right to use Colton’s existing copyrighted map plates.
 The first Johnson maps were mostly reissues of earlier Colton maps.
 Indeed, Johnson's earliest works described his firm as the “Successors to J. H. Colton and Company”.
 Johnson converted the original Colton steel plate engravings to lithographic stones, allowing his firm to produce more maps at a lower price point.